anHALytics/anHALytics-documentation/Install-backend.md

 anHALytics-core performs the document ingestion, from external harvesting of documents to indexing.
 It has (so far) six components corresponding to six sub-projects:

-0. __common__ contains methods and resources shared by several other components.
+0. __common__ contains methods and resources shared by the other components.
 1. __harvest__ performs the document harvesting (PDF and metadata) and the transformations into common TEI representations.
 2. __annotate__ realises document enrichment, more precisely it disambiguates and annotates entities and key-concepts into the TEI structures.
 3. __kb__ build and update the Knowledge Base (KB) of anHALytics.